drug-design/course/docs/chapters/3d-qsar.md

 #### CoMFA Electrostatic Contour Map
 *[Contour Map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.

-Electrostatic contour maps are constructed in a similar manner, and can be visualized with a now widely adopted color code.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/comfa-electrostatic-contour-map-34eb8ca9'><i class='fa fa-play' aria-hidden='true'></i></button>Electrostatic contour maps are constructed in a similar manner, and can be visualized with a now widely adopted color code.
 Blue contours indicate regions where electropositive groups increase activity, whereas red contours represent regions where electronegative groups increase activity.
 *[contour map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.
 *[contour maps]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.